nteract/semiotic/public/assets/markdown/ordinalframe.md

 ### pieceClass: { _string_ | _function_ }

-A string or function that takes a piece and returns a string that is assigned to that piece's class.
+Sets the css `class` of each piece element.
+This can be a string class name or a function that takes the point data and returns a string.

 ```jsx
 // object